Introduction

 }

-We have changed load_scene to be load_scene_and_edit.
+We have changed spawn_scene_simple to spawn_scene.

 Inside the closure we call get(cell::text) which is basically a path syntax to go straight to the text node.
 It also possible to call edit on "cell" then call update_text inside the resulting closure.